Joel Russell has been writing sustainable development and smart growth-oriented zoning codes since the early 1990s.

 To quote the FBCI: "The quality of development outcomes depends on the quality and objectives of the community plan that a code implements."

-(To see examples of how communities can be transformed by form-based codes, check out the before and after streetscapes at the bottom of each page.)
+(To see examples of how communities can be transformed by form-based codes, check out the Before and After streetscapes below.)

 1. Form-based codes are not the usual approach to zoning and development in the United States, which is generally use based rather than form based.
 Why is that the case?